 - Local council – cancels Housing Benefit, Council Tax Reduction, and Blue Badges

-Tell Us Once does not cover every government body, and it does not notify private organisations such as banks, insurers, or utility companies.
-For a full list of who to contact after a death, see our guide to notifying organisations.
+Tell Us Once does not notify private organisations – banks, insurers, utilities, and private pension providers must be contacted separately.
+For a full list of who to contact, see our guide to notifying organisations.

 (Source: gov.uk – Tell Us Once)

-One related area where confusion can arise: if the deceased held a joint travel insurance policy, you will need to check the terms of that policy separately.
+One area where confusion can arise: if the deceased held a joint travel insurance policy, check the terms of that policy separately.
 Travel insurance is not covered by Tell Us Once, and the status of joint policies after one holder’s death varies by insurer.
-Contact the insurer directly – do not assume you are covered.

 Tips and things to watch out for

-Send it by tracked post.
-If you are returning the passport and death certificate by post, use Royal Mail Special Delivery or another tracked service.
-You will receive proof of posting and can confirm the parcel has been received.
-This matters because you are sending original documents that cannot be replaced if lost.
+Send by tracked post.
+If returning the passport and death certificate by post, use Royal Mail Special Delivery or another tracked service.
+You are sending original documents that cannot be replaced if lost.

-Keep a copy of the passport page.
-Before sending the passport anywhere, photograph or photocopy the bio-data page (the one with the photo).
-This gives you a reference for the passport number and details, which can be useful if you need to correspond with HMPO later.
+Keep a copy of the bio-data page.
+Before sending the passport anywhere, photograph or photocopy the page with the photo and details.
+This gives you the passport number and a reference if you need to correspond with HMPO later.

 State your preference about return or destruction.
 HMPO will default to destroying the passport if you do not specify.
-If you want it back, say so clearly in your letter.
+If you want it back, say so clearly.

-Do not forget if the deceased had multiple passports.
-Some people hold more than one passport – for example, if they had dual nationality.
-Each passport should be dealt with through the relevant country’s passport authority.
-For a second British passport (which some frequent travellers hold), both should be returned to HMPO.
+Multiple passports.
+Some people hold more than one passport – dual nationality or a second British passport held by frequent travellers.
+Each passport must be dealt with separately through the relevant country’s passport authority.
+For two British passports, both should be returned to HMPO.

-If the passport is lost or not in your possession.
-You are not obliged to produce the physical passport if it cannot be found.
-Write to HMPO at the Southport address, or complete Tell Us Once, and explain that you are unable to locate the document.
-HMPO will cancel the record in the system without requiring the physical document.
+If the passport cannot be found.
+Write to HMPO at the Southport address, use Tell Us Once, or call 0300 222 0000 and explain you cannot locate the document.
+HMPO will cancel the record without requiring the physical passport.

 Summary